Fantasy Ride: Commercial performance

 On May 10, 2009, the album made its first appearance at number nine on the UK Albums Chart, becoming Ciara's first top ten album there.
 The album also made it to number two on the UK R&B Albums Chart.
 "Turntables" (featuring Chris Brown) charted in the UK at number 80 on the UK singles chart for just one week, it then dropped out.
 The song has received much airplay on UK radio station BBC Radio 1Xtra.

 On the issue dated May 23, 2009, Fantasy Ride debuted at number three on the US Billboard 200 chart.
 This made it Ciara's third consecutive album to debut within the top three on that chart, making her only the fourth female artist to do so during this decade.
 Although the song "Go Girl" was initially planned to be released as the first worldwide single, after a disappointing chart performance, it eventually received just a promotional release.
 The song charted in the US at number 78 on the US Billboard Hot 100, 26 on the Hot R&B/Hip-Hop Songs chart and 88 on the Billboard Pop 100.
 "Ciara to the Stage" charted at number four on the US Bubbling Under Hot 100 during the week the album was released.
 As of June 2013, the album has sold 206,000 copies in the US, failing to match the success of previous albums Goodies (2.7 million copies) and Ciara: The Evolution (1.3 million copies).

-In Canada, the album debuted at number two on the Canadian Albums Chart, becoming Ciara's first album peak in the top ten.
+In Canada, the album debuted at number twenty-two on the Canadian Albums Chart.
 This happened due to the song "I'm On", a deluxe edition track, to chart on the Canadian Hot 100 at number 79.

 Additionally, the album reached top 10 in Argentina, and Ireland, where it debuted at number 9 and 10 respectively.
 Ciara also obtained her highest peak in Belgium, France, and Switzerland.
 As a whole the album peaked at number 20 in Europe.
 It debuted at number 69 in Italy.